elizabrock/NSS-Syllabus-Spring-2013/README.md

 ### 1. TDD of Ruby Data Structures

-Goal: Demonstrate competence in standard-library Ruby
+**Goal**: Demonstrate competence in standard-library Ruby

-Capstone: Implement a variant of `cal`
+**Capstone**: Implement a variant of `cal`

-Week 1: Warm-up and Basic Data Structures
+  * Week 1: Warm-up and Basic Data Structures
-Week 2: Digging into Cal; Basic Searching and Sorting Algorithms Week 3: Finishing basic Cal; Refactoring; Documentation Week 4: Advanced Cal; Picking unit 2 capstone projects; Intro to Gem Ecosystem;
+  * Week 2: Digging into Cal; Basic Searching and Sorting Algorithms
+  * Week 3: Finishing basic Cal; Refactoring; Documentation
+  * Week 4: Advanced Cal; Picking unit 2 capstone projects; Intro to Gem Ecosystem;

 ### 2. Exploring the Ruby Ecosystem

-Goal: Demonstrate mastery of:
-  * git
-  * project documentation (README, comments)
+**Goal**: Demonstrate mastery of git, project documentation (README, comments), writing unit tests, basic Ruby
-  * writing unit tests
-  * basic ruby

-Capstone: TDD Command-line Ruby Application
+**Capstone**: TDD Command-line Ruby Application

 (This will deviate from the previous course, allowing students to use ActiveRecord as a data store.
 Otherwise, it will be pure standard-library)

-Week 5: Planning capstone project; Intro to storing data with Ruby (e.g. File, CSV, ActiveRecord) Week 6: Working on capstone projects; Whatever strikes our fancy
+  * Week 5: Planning capstone project; Intro to storing data with Ruby (e.g. File, CSV, ActiveRecord)
+  * Week 6: Working on capstone projects; Whatever strikes our fancy

 ### 3. Developing a simple Rails application

-Goal: Students develop an awareness of how the components of Rails interoperate and the basics of developing a Rails Application.
+**Goal**: Students develop an awareness of how the components of Rails interoperate and the basics of developing a Rails Application.

-Capstone: This has no capstone, as the goal is to prepare for the final capstone project.
+**Capstone**: This has no capstone, as the goal is to prepare for the final capstone project.

-Week 7: Capstone project presentations; Intro to Sinatra (with Cal) Week 8: What is MVC?; Spinning up and deploying a simple Rails app Week 9: Planning and choosing a final capstone project; In-class development of a Rails app using TDD
+  * Week 7: Capstone project presentations; Intro to Sinatra (with Cal)
+  * Week 8: What is MVC?; Spinning up and deploying a simple Rails app
+  * Week 9: Planning and choosing a final capstone project; In-class development of a Rails app using TDD

 ### 4. Advanced Topics and Career Prep.

-Goal: Students form an understanding of the depth and breadth of the field while meeting many of the practicing developers in Nashville.
+**Goal**: Students form an understanding of the depth and breadth of the field while meeting many of the practicing developers in Nashville.

-Capstone: Develop a decent-sized resume-worthy Rails app using TDD
+**Capstone**: Develop a decent-sized resume-worthy Rails app using TDD

 Lectures in this final portion of the class will be delivered primarily by mentors and community members on their individual areas of expertise.

-Week 10:
+  * Week 10: TBD; Work on capstone project; Career prep
-Week 11:
+  * Week 11: TBD; Work on capstone project; Career prep
-Week 12:
+  * Week 12: TBD; Work on capstone project; Career prep

+Lecture topics are determined in large part by student interest and mentor availability.

 Topics for this class session have not yet been arranged.
 However, the previous class covered such topics as:

-  * Caching
+  * HTTP Caching
   * Deployment
   * Server administration and automation
   * How the DNS system works